jagregory/abrash-zen-of-asm/src/chapter-07.md

 Stack frames are transient data structures, usually local to specific subroutines, that are stored on the stack.
 Two sorts of data are normally stored in stack frames: parameters that are passed from the calling routine by being pushed on the stack, and variables that are local to the subroutine using the stack frame.

 Why use stack frames?
-Well, as we discussed earlier, the stack is an excellent place to store temporary data, a category into which both passed parameters and local storage fall. `push` and `pop` aren't good for accessing stack frames, which often contain many variables and which aren't generally accessed in LIFO order; however, there are several *mod-reg-rm* addressing modes that are perfect for accessing stack frames — the *mod-reg-rm* addressing modes involving BP.
+Well, as we discussed earlier, the stack is an excellent place to store temporary data, a category into which both passed parameters and local storage fall. `push`{.nasm} and `pop`{.nasm} aren't good for accessing stack frames, which often contain many variables and which aren't generally accessed in LIFO order; however, there are several *mod-reg-rm* addressing modes that are perfect for accessing stack frames — the *mod-reg-rm* addressing modes involving BP.
 (We can't use SP for two reasons: it can't serve as a memory pointer with *mod-reg-rm* addressing modes, and it changes constantly during code execution, making offsets from SP hard to calculate.)

 If you'll recall, BP-based addressing modes are the only *mod-reg-rm* addressing modes that don't access DS by default.
 BP-based addressing modes access SS by default, and now we can see why — in order to access stack frames.
 Typically, BP is set to equal the stack pointer at the start of a subroutine, and is then used to point to data in the stack frame for the remainder of the subroutine, as in: